-US researchers identify first human lung stem cellMay 11th, 2011 in Medical research
+US researchers identify first human lung stem cellMay 11, 2011 in Medicine & Health / Medical research

 For the first time, researchers at Brigham and Women's Hospital (BWH) have identified a human lung stem cell that is self-renewing and capable of forming and integrating multiple biological structures of the lung including bronchioles, alveoli and pulmonary vessels.
 This research is published in the May 12, 2011 issue of the New England Journal of Medicine.

 "This research describes, for the first time, a true human lung stem cell.
 The discovery of this stem cell has the potential to offer those who suffer from chronic lung diseases a totally novel treatment option by regenerating or repairing damaged areas of the lung," said Piero Anversa, MD, director of the Center for Regenerative Medicine at Brigham and Women's Hospital and corresponding author.